 Some would rather scratch their fingernails down a blackboard, and I get that.
-But a lot of our efforts under the SEO umbrella are real and measurable which makes the “art” of a webmaster something to be continually improved upon.
+But a lot of our efforts under the SEO umbrella are easy and measurable which makes the “art” of a webmaster something to be continually improved upon.

 A Way With Words will be a continuing series on here, so please sign up if you would like further information sent directly to your inbox.

-Backlinko has come up with a “dead simple” but comprehensive SEO In 2018: The Definitive Guide They note that: “This is NOT a lame “SEO in 2018” predictions post.”
+Backlinko has come up with a “dead simple” but comprehensive guide called SEO In 2018: The Definitive Guide They note that: “This is NOT a lame “SEO in 2018” predictions post.”
 And after reading it, having read my fair share of SEO posts and e-books, I agree wholeheartedly.

 If you are using the Yoast Plugin, which I recommend, go down to all posts in your dashboard and look at the upper right side directly under the number of pages.
 There you will find three icons put there by Yoast which give you, at a glance, the readability score, the internal links within your website, and the general score for that particular post.

 There will be dots underneath these three icons and to the right of the post title.
 Use this as a quick guide and put it on your post checklist for general maintenance.
 I am making a pdf for subscribers for both general maintenance and including a checklist for each post prior to publishing.
 In each post, you will find a great number of things, but I’ve listed the items underneath the individual posts that you will want to make sure you’ve covered for writing SEO friendly content.

 We all know the Yoast box at the bottom of posts that list snippets, keywords, etc. These will be on the checklist but to familiarize you with the meaning of each, I will include the definitions in this post.